FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/ssp.md

     - (b) retain the message on screen until the user acknowledges the usage conditions by taking an explicit action

-  - If the CSP has successfully implemented (a) but is still figuring out a way to implement (b), the CSP would select both “Implemented” and “Planned”.
+  - If the CSP has successfully implemented (a) but is still figuring out a way to implement (b), the CSP would select both "Implemented" and "Planned".

     !!! tip "Other than Satisfied"

-        If any portion of a control is “Planned” or “Partially Implemented,” the control will be identified as “Other than Satisfied” during the 3PAO security assessment.
+        If any portion of a control is "Planned" or "Partially Implemented," the control will be identified as "Other than Satisfied" during the 3PAO security assessment.

 - **Control Origination:** All controls originate from a system or from a business process.
 It is important to correctly describe the control origination so that it is clear who is responsible for implementing, managing, and monitoring the control.
 Definitions and examples for each control origination can be found in Table A-1, _Control Origination and Definitions_.

-  - If the system is inheriting a control from a FedRAMP Authorized IaaS/PaaS, select the “inherited” box and provide the name and FedRAMP ID of the underlying IaaS/PaaS along with the date of authorization.
+  - If the system is inheriting a control from a FedRAMP Authorized IaaS/PaaS, select the "inherited" box and provide the name and FedRAMP ID of the underlying IaaS/PaaS along with the date of authorization.
 Controls can only be inherited from a pre-existing FedRAMP authorization.
 If the CSO is hosted in an IaaS/PaaS not authorized by FedRAMP, there is no leveraging/inheritance relationship.
-In this scenario, the CSP is responsible for the entire stack, and the underlying components must be defined as part of the CSO’s authorization boundary as system interconnections and external services.
+In this scenario, the CSP is responsible for the entire stack, and the underlying components must be defined as part of the CSO's authorization boundary as system interconnections and external services.

     !!! tip "Describe Inheritance"